 End Your Study Session with Classical Music

-We now understand that music and memory are strongly linked in the brain, and that music can be beneficial to study.
+We now understand that music and memory are closely linked in the brain, and that music can be beneficial for learning and studying.
 All that studying, however, has made you exhausted!
-You close the textbooks and lay beneath your blankets, but your mind is still buzzing from all of the information you’ve acquired.
+You close the textbooks and lie beneath your blankets, but your mind is still buzzing from all of the information you’ve acquired.
 Can’t sleep?
 Well, music can even help you close out the night after studying.
 “Listening to classical music has been shown to effectively treat insomnia in college students, making it a safe, cheap alternative to sleep-inducing meds” (Christ).

-Florida National University (FNU) is dedicated to helping our students succeed.
+Florida National University (FNU) is committed to helping our students achieve success.
 While you continue to excel at FNU, please take advantage of our helpful resources.
 As the semester comes to a close, gain tips from our blog article, “10 Ways to Prepare for Your Final Exam,” and don’t forget your headphones!

 If you are not currently enrolled at FNU, browse our programs of study and apply now!